The 6 Best Wet Cat Food Brands with Ratings & Reviews for 2019

 - If the recipe contains fewer than 4 controversial ingredients (not necessarily bad ingredients), it gets 1 point.
 If it contains exactly 4 it gets .5 points.

-- The final available point is a discretionary point that we award based on things like carbohydrate content, inclusion of probiotics and vitamins, and other points, and is our judgement call on a food’s quality and biological appropriateness for your cat.
+- The final available point is a discretionary point that we award based on things like carbohydrate content, the inclusion of probiotics and vitamins, and other points, and is our judgment call on a food’s quality and biological appropriateness for your cat.

 This is a fair, transparent system that allows us to compare every single food.